 Quality education is the first step to eradicate poverty in developing countries.
-In Cambodia and the Philippines, the level of academic establishments do not always allow the students to meet the required level expected by employers.
+In Cambodia, Myanmar and the Philippines, the level of academic establishments do not always allow the students to meet the required level expected by employers.
 Also, many children live very far away from the cities where those establishments are located.
 Hence Enfants du Mekong has decided to start running educational centres that allow children to be fostered, taken care of, fed and helped in their studies with extra classes.

-2014 saw the beginning of TFWA Care’s support for Les Enfants du Mékong, through the construction of a boarding house for senior high school and university students at Inle Lake in a remote region of Burma.
+2014 saw the beginning of TFWA Care’s support for Enfants du Mékong, through the construction of a boarding house for senior high school and university students at Inle Lake in a remote region of Burma.
 In the following years, our support was extended in the Philippines’s province of Cebu where families often struggle to send their children to school.

 With the Philippines’s large and young population, job opportunities are scarce and the competition is very high.
 While the country showed a surge of economic growth in the last five years, the distribution of wealth has not necessarily touched every household.
 The poverty rate remains very high in the Philippines especially in its rural areas.
 In its far off provinces, parents are not able to afford their children’s schooling.

 Last year, TFWA Care continued its support to 20 students at Enfants de Mékong’s education center in Cebu.
 Hand in hand, the partnership lifted some of the financial burden in their families and provided them with scholarship, accommodation and mentorship to help them acquire the necessary life skills.
 Major progress was achieved to the beneficiaries thanks to the quality education at Enfants de Mekong’s centres and the mentorship they have received outside the classrooms have empowered the students to better prepare themselves for the real world.

 TFWA Care was proud to work with Enfants de Mékong to have enabled to send these young adults to the right path.